dftbplus/recipes/docs/defect/carbon2d-elec.rst

    - 12 \times E_{\text{perf}}

-where :math:`E_{\text{vac}}` is the total energy of the nanoribbon with the vacancy present, :math:`E_{\text{C}}` is the energy of a C-atom in its standard phase and :math:`E_{\text{perf}}` is the energy of the perfect nanoribbon.
-Since the defective nanoribbons contain 12 unit cell of the perfect one, the energy of the perfect ribbon unit cell has to be multiplied by twelve.
+where :math:`E_{\text{vac}}` is the total energy of the nanoribbon with the vacancy present, :math:`E_{\text{C}}` is the energy of a C atom in its standard phase and :math:`E_{\text{perf}}` is the energy of the perfect nanoribbon.
+Since the defective nanoribbons contain 12 unit cells of the perfect one, the energy of the perfect ribbon unit cell has to be multiplied by twelve.
 As a standard phase of carbon, we will take perfect graphene for simplicity.
-The energy of the C-atom in its standard phase is then obtained by dividing the total energy of the perfect graphene primitive unit cell by two.
+The energy of the C atom in its standard phase is then obtained by dividing the total energy of the perfect graphene primitive unit cell by two.
 (Look up this energy from `detailed.out` in the directory `elect/graphene/density`.)
 By calculating the appropriate quantities you should obtain ~8.5 eV for the formation energy of